 Decorating your new place exactly to your liking can make the anxiety and homesickness that goes hand-in-hand with a first move much more bearable.
-Brightly-colored pillows, throw rugs, and wall tapestries can help lighten your mood, and string lights always offer a warm and welcoming glow — and inspire a few smiles.
+Brightly colored pillows and throws, rugs, and wall art can help lighten your mood, and string lights always offer a warm and welcoming glow — and inspire a few smiles.

 For extra comfort and security, surround yourself with items from home like posters from your room, a snuggly blanket, your favorite books, and lots of family photos.
-A few flowering plants in a sunny window add a cheery touch, and that’s not all.
-According to research from Kansas State University, flowers help ease anxiety and increase positive feelings.
+A few flowering plants in a sunny window add a cheery touch.
+Plus, according to studies, flowers help ease anxiety and increase positive feelings.

 If you’re wondering how to cope with moving away from family and friends, few things keep loneliness in check like the power of positive thinking.
 Instead of wondering why you moved, look at this experience as a way to become more independent and self-confident.
 Think of getting to know your new city as an exciting adventure and a way to make new, long-lasting friendships.

-In the early weeks after your move, it helps to stay extra-connected to your loved ones.
-To get accustomed to living away from family, set up regular phone calls with your parents, Skype frequently with your siblings and BFFs, and make use of social media on a daily basis.
+Making a point to call home is another excellent rhythm to get into.
+To get accustomed to living away from family, set up regular phone calls with your parents, video chat frequently with your siblings and BFFs, and make use of social media on a daily basis.
 Sometimes, just seeing a friendly face or hearing a familiar voice is all it takes to lift your spirits.
 Exchange plenty of emails and texts with friends and family, and make use of snail mail.
 Cards and letters from home feel almost as good as a warm hug.